SAEBelgradeWeb/wbd6204-web-application-nevensae/README.md

 To register as an admin and see the admin panel hit /register route and register as an admin there or go to the /login route and use the already prepared admin user;  username:neven@example.com password:admin123

+The website is available on this temporary domain: http://207.154.210.69/